mparke/blog/_posts/2016-11-29-Networking-Endpoints.md

 wonderful world of IP addresses and networking.

-For the past few weeks we've been chipping away at how to best organize IP information, not only as it relates to Linodes, but also trying to foster an environment that future-proofs the API for features we want to add later.
+For the past few weeks we've been chipping away at how to best organize IP information, as it relates to Linodes, but also to fostering an environment that future-proofs the API for features we want to add later.

 It became clear that maintaining IP information strictly within the confines of the `/linodes/instances` endpoint wouldn't be sufficient.
-Moving all IP functionality presented a challenge for us, however, since things like private IPs belong with their corresponding Linode.
+Moving all IP functionality presented a challenge to us, however, because things like private IPs belong with their corresponding Linode.
-We think we did a good job of cleaning it all up, though.
+We think we've done a good job cleaning it all up, though.

 ### Retrieving IP Collections, Allocating Public IPs